There’s a reason everyone loves fall, and it’s not simply because of the

 Madison County, Iowa

 .
-Home to six covered bridges (five of which are listed on the National Registrar of Historic Places), each fall, people come from far and wide to celebrate these architectural marvels during the two-day Madison County Covered Bridge Festival.
+This area is home to six covered bridges, five of which are listed on the National Registrar of Historic Places.
+Each fall, people come from far and wide to celebrate these architectural marvels during the two-day Madison County Covered Bridge Festival.
 The event began in 1969, and today it features over 150 local vendors, a car show, tractor rides, and, of course, covered bridge tours.
-Come and celebrate a nostalgic piece of Americana this fall in Iowa; the 2021 Madison County Covered Bridge Festival happens
+Come and celebrate a nostalgic piece of Americana this fall in Iowa.
+The

 West Side Nut Club Fall Festival - Evansville, Indiana

 Every October, the West Side Nut Club organizes and sponsors a fall festival to end all fall festivals.
 The West Side Nut Club Fall Festival isn't simply one of the largest fests in the Hoosier State; it's one of the largest street festivals in the

 .
 This week-long event takes place along Evansville's charming Franklin Street, and is a whirlwind of excitement complete with live entertainment, carnival rides and games, 137 different food booths, talent competitions, and a massive parade.
 The West Side Nut Club Fall Festival is a bucket-list must for all fall festival fans, and you can check out the